We are often told that balance is the key to life, as such balance exercises may be the key to successful injury rehabilitation.

-Certainly persistant neck pain following whiplash type injuries often have defecits in their proprioceptive abilities.
+Certainly persistent neck pain following whiplash type injuries often have deficits in their proprioceptive abilities.

 Exercises also have to change to reflect the desired outcome for the client and the situations they want to get back to.
 The requirements of a netball player with a sprained ankle will differ from a surfer with an ACL reconstruction or a person with a total knee replacement.

 Much the same, a football player with a dislocated shoulder may require a different approach than an older individual with an old torn tendon or arthritic shoulder.

 To improve or train this system we have to challenge it.

 Sean Connery sums it up best , and i’m not talking about his opinion on haggis

 The good news is that this system is very trainable just like strength and endurance, and no matter what you are doing you will be challenging it to a degree.
 However, as with any exercise you have to keep on challenging yourself to progress and reach your ultimate goal.
 This is the art of rehab and is also the fun part as we can start getting very innovative as the videos below demonstrate.